d3fc/d3fc/packages/d3fc-data-join/README.md

 *dataJoin*.**key**(*keyFunc*)

-Specifies the key function used by the data join.
+Specifies the key function used by the data-join.